dougsweetser/QG/docs/quaternion_gravity/quaternion_gravity.md

 ## For nerds

-Special relativity could have been called "special invariance" because it is the invariant interval that all inertial observers agree upon.
-Invariance principles are deep insights into how Nature works.
-They are truths that do not change.
+Special relativity could have been called "special equivalence" because it is the interval that all inertial observers agree upon forming an equivalence class.
+An equivalence class is a deep insights into how Nature works.

-The quaternion gravity proposal postulates a new invariance principle: that different observers making measurements in different locations in a gravitational field will agree on an invariant value for space-times-time.
+The quaternion gravity proposal postulates a new equivalence class: that different observers making measurements in different locations in a gravitational field will agree on the value for space-times-time.
 Some care is required to say this in a coordinate-independent way.
 All observers are free to pick their coordinate system.
 There then exists a norm-preserving rotation in space such that the space-times-time measurement of